mozilla-platform-ops/android-tools/worker_health/README.md

 Runs a command on a set of hosts once each has been quarantined and no jobs are running.

+Features:
+- integrates with Taskcluster API to quarantine, check no jobs are running, and lift quarantine
+- OS X speech support for updates
+- pre-quarantine feature so there's less waiting for jobs to finish
+- command output is logged to file

 ```bash
 # for options
 ./safe_runner.py -h